Attention-Free Keyword Spotting: Related Work

 \subsection{MLP-based Vision}

-The Vision Transformer \cite{dosovitskiy2020image} has thus far shown the remarkable capability of Transformers on image and vision tasks.
-However, several recent works have questioned the necessity of self-attention in ViT.

-Melas-Kyriazi \cite{melas2021you} directly raises the question on the necessity of attention, and shows that the effectiveness of the Vision Transformer may be more related to the idea of the patch embedding rather than self-attention.
-Tolstikhin et al. \cite{tolstikhin2021mlp} proposed the MLP-Mixer, which performs token mixing and channel mixing on image patches/tokens, and shows competitive performance on the ImageNet benchmark.
-Liu et al. \cite{liu2021pay} proposed the g-MLP, consisting of very simple channel projections and spatial projections with multiplicative gating—showing remarkable performance without any apparent use of self attention.
+The Vision Transformer \citep{dosovitskiy2020image} has thus far shown the remarkable capability of Transformers on image and vision tasks.
+However, several recent works have questioned the necessity of self-attention in ViT. \citet{melas2021you} directly raises the question on the necessity of attention, and shows that the effectiveness of the Vision Transformer may be more related to the idea of the patch embedding rather than self-attention. \citet{tolstikhin2021mlp} proposed the MLP-Mixer, which performs token mixing and channel mixing on image patches/tokens, and shows competitive performance on the ImageNet benchmark. \citet{touvron2021resmlp} showed similarly good ImageNet results with ResMLP, a residual network with patch-wise and channel-wise linear layers. \citet{liu2021pay} proposed the gMLP, consisting of very simple channel projections and spatial projections with multiplicative gating---showing remarkable performance without any apparent use of self-attention.